NB. This driver only works on Windows 2000 and above.

-For Installation on Windows XP, see intructions here.
+For Windows 7 and above, see intructions here.

 The port will be installed with the next available COM port number.
 If necessary, this can be changed via the device properties page.
 Some applications, especially older ones, only support a limited range of COM port numbers.